 Protection of Local Water Supplies

-The roots from the coffee plants help to trap runoff water and keep the local water supplies cleaner and more pure.
+The roots of the coffee plants help trap runoff water, keeping the local water supplies clean and pure.
 Trapping runoff water also helps to prevent erosion.
 Shade-grown coffee needs irrigation less frequently than sun grown coffee.

 Preservation of Atmospheric Balance